wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  In the following diagram, we can see that businesses are now able to access the internet via a NAT service configured on their external router.
 The NAT service requires a minimum of one single public IP address and relays requests from the internal devices to the internet, acting as a proxy in between.
 Replies to those requests are also handled by the NAT service, ensuring that they are correctly redirected to the internal device that made the original request.

-		  Figure 6.7 – Private IP address ranges used by businesses with internet via NAT services #flashcard
+		  Figure 6.7 – Private IP address ranges used by businesses with internet via NAT services
 		- -
 		- -
 		- The way these classes help define network sizes is by splitting the IP address into a network portion and a host portion.
 Let's look at this individually by class: